 4. Put the Kitten in a Separate Room

 Find a room that your dog doesn’t sleep in, and make it the kitten’s safe space.
-You want to get a tall cat tree to give her something to scratch on, as well as a high place to hide in if needed.
+You can also get a tall cat tree to give her something to scratch on, as well as a high place to hide in if needed.

 The great thing about having separate rooms, aside from giving the kitten privacy and keeping her food and toys separated, is that you have time to calm and comfort your dog while the cat is in the other room.